 Consult with a Moving Company

-By consulting with long distance moving companies New York NY trusts, and that is aware of your condition can help if there is furniture or appliances in your home that need to be relocated or disposed of.
+By consulting with long distance moving companies trusts, and that is aware of your condition can help if there is furniture or appliances in your home that need to be relocated or disposed of.
 Do not attempt to move something on your own.
 Some moving companies offer cleaning services too, so you can relax in a clean environment without worrying about maintaining your home while sustaining a knee injury.

 Appoint an Attorney